Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 82% of buyers say that they accept meetings with salespeople who reach out to them over cold calls.
 They also say that 70% of salespeople contact them over the phone to book meetings.
 (Source: RAIN Group)

-Buyers are open to receiving cold calls from salespeople, especially if a salesperson comes with new insights or ideas that can help them improve their business or overcome current obstacles.
+Buyers are generally open to receiving cold calls from salespeople, especially if a salesperson comes with new insights, ideas, or research that can help them improve their business or overcome current obstacles.
 Higher-level executives also seem to be more appreciative of these calls.

 7% of top sales performers report pitching.
 That percentage jumps to 19% for non-top performers.
 While top salespeople might pitch, they prioritize engaging buyers in conversation.
 (Source: Sales Insights Lab)